ngregrichardson/birthday-bot/README.md

 ## 🙏 Contributing

-Think of other ways Milk Bot could show the milky love in Discord?
+Think of other ways Birthday Bot could be better?
 Feel free to [create an issue](https://github.com/ngregrichardson/birthday-bot/issues).